maisieccino/syseng19-site/experiments.md

 		    <tr>
 		       	<td>3</td>
 		       	<td>UI design research</td>
-		       	<td>Experimented on different UI designs by producing different sketches and evaluating the best designs</td>
+		       	<td>Experiment on different UI designs by producing different sketches and evaluating the best designs</td>
 		       	<td>Made a initial sketch with several pages that shows how users could register for a program.</td>
 		       	<td>Success</td>
 		       	<td>Harry Chen</td>